Nickysterling/Cisc327-F24-Group17-SI/Assignment-3/README.md

 #### Clone and open the repository

-1. Clone the repository using the comand below in your terminal:
+1. Clone the repository using the command below in your terminal:

 ```
 git clone https://github.com/Nickysterling/Cisc327-F24-Group17-SI.git